3D Interaction Geometric Pre-training for Molecular Relational Learning: Methodology

 \subsection{Virtual Interaction Geometry Construction}

 While the 3D geometry of molecules plays a significant role in predicting molecular properties, acquiring this information involves a trade-off between cost and accuracy.
 For example, RDKit's ETKDG algorithm~\citep{landrum2013rdkit} is fast but less accurate.
 In contrast, the widely adopted metadynamics method, CREST~\citep{grimme2019exploration}, achieves a more balanced compromise between speed and accuracy, yet still requires around 6 hours to process a drug-like molecule.
-This challenge is even more pronounced in MRL, which necessitates not just the geometry of individual molecules but also the relative spatial arrangements between multiple molecules \citep{durrant2011molecular,sosso2016crystal}.
-Therefore, this study aims to develop a virtual interaction geometry consisting of multiple molecules to mimic real-world molecular interactions utilizing the 3D geometry of individual molecules.
-However, it is not trivial to model the environment of real-world molecular interaction environments due to its chaotic nature as shown in Figure~\ref{fig:fig1} (b).
+This challenge is even more pronounced in molecular interaction systems, which necessitates not just the geometry of individual molecules but also the relative spatial arrangements between multiple molecules \citep{durrant2011molecular}.
+Moreover, an appropriate initial geometry of a molecular interaction system is highly dependent on individual molecules in the system \cite{martinez2009packmol}.
+For this reason, a data-agnostic process for generating the initial molecular geometry is crucial for flexible and robust representation learning on molecular interaction systems.